SLASCONE/SLASCONE-demo-cpp/SLASCONE-demo-client/README.md

 Due to an issue in the generator you have to do some slightly modifications to the `swagger.json` file to get compilable code from the generator.
 You have to modify all occurencies of `oneOf`.

-Example: You have to change this
+Example: You have to change this:
 ```
 "oneOf": [
     {